Estimated read time: 4 minutes, 39 seconds

 You can also measure your average revenue per customer and determine the lifetime value (LTV) of a customer.
 The LTV might seem hard to determine, but it’s really just a combination of your average revenue per customer and your churn rate.
 Software companies calculate LTV by taking the average subscription length and multiplying it by the average monthly revenue per customer.
 So if your average subscription length is 12 months and your average monthly revenue per customer is $60, you’re looking at an LTV of $720.

 Implement Recurring Payments

 In the above example, the glaring question is: why is my customer lifetime so short?
 Why aren’t my customers sticking with me beyond 12 months?
 The most obvious answer is that 12 months is your default subscription renewal point.
 It’s also possible that you’re ending trial periods/pricing at 12 months, or your customers are just hooked on a 12-month cycle.

-This is where implementing recurring payments in your pricing model can help your company.
-Recurring billing will automatically renew your customer’s subscription unless the customer ends the arrangement.
+This is where implementing a recurring payment pricing model can help your company.
+Recurring payments will automatically renew your customer’s subscription unless the customer ends the arrangement.

 Being upfront about setting up customers for recurring payments—which means asking for their explicit approval—can be an effective strategy to boost LTV and introduce a hassle-free way for your customers to keep their subscription active.

 Capitalize on Cancellations

 It’s only natural for SaaS companies to have to deal with customers canceling.
 But this doesn’t mean you should give up on these customers.

 Cancellation is a golden opportunity to show your users how much you care about retaining them.
 This is why Amazon.com emails people who cancel Prime membership with a 50% discount offer to resubscribe.
 Amazon is likely looking at customer LTV, realizing it’s better to take a renewal at half price than lose the customer altogether.